If you came to this page directly and do not see a navigation frame on top, please go to the home page.

 el: Ζάγκεμπ

-bg, mk, ru, sr, uk: Загреб be: Загрэб
+be: Заграб, Загрэб bg, mk, ru, sr, uk: Загреб

 Zagreb was first mentioned in 1094 when Ladislaus (László) I, King of Hungary and Croatia, founded the bishopric of Zagreb.
 The name meant 'at the ditch', in German 'am Graben' which became the origin of the German name, Agram.
-The town emerged from two settlements, one on the Kaptol hill, which was the seat of the diocese, the other on the neighboring Gradec (Grič) hill, which became the home of the merchants and craftsmen.
+The town emerged from two settlements, one on the Kaptol hill, which was the seat of the diocese, the other on the neighbouring Gradec (Grič) hill, which became the home of the merchants and craftsmen.
 In the 13th century southeastern Europe was plagued by invasions of the Asian Tatars.
 King Béla IV had to take refuge in Gradec and in 1242 thanked the town by granting the Bulla Aurea, the charter by which Zagreb obtained the status of a free royal town.
 A document of 1554 for the first time mentions Zagreb as the capital of Croatia.
 During this period the lower town (donji grad) slowly became the new mercantile centre of the town.
 Between 1756 and 1776 Varaždin had the role as capital.
 In 1850 the Kaptol, Gradec and the lower town were incorporated to become the new municipality of Zagreb.

 In October 1918 the Croatian parliament in Zagreb declared Croatia independent from Austria-Hungary.
 One month later the Croatia joined the Kingdom of the Serbs, Croats and Slovenes.
 During World War II, in 1941, German forces occupied the town.
-Croatian nationalist at that time declared the 'independent State of Croatia'.
+Croatian nationalists at that time declared the 'independent state of Croatia'.
 In May 1945 Croatia was incorporated into the Peoples Republic of Yugoslavia.
 In June 1991 the Croatian parliament declared the independence of the new Republic of Croatia with Zagreb as its capital.

-577 Zagreb 074 Zagreb
+3542 Zagreb 074 Zagreb

 (See also list of further buildings by Fellner and Helmer that are depicted on glasses of this collection.)